Skip to Content

 Enjoy the culinary scene

-Sliced steak and French fries on a cutting board.
+Sliced steak and French fries on a serving board.

-Steak frites was one of the best meals we’ve had in Bath
+Steak frites was one of the best meals we had

 Bath has a robust culinary scene.
+Cafe Lucca is a favorite for breakfast.
 Check out Sotto Sotto for Mediterranean fare served in the beautiful setting of a candlelit stone cellar.
 For something less formal, The Raven is a traditional English pub serving excellent pies and cask ales.
-For a lighter menu (or a late-night dessert), head to Bill’s, which has a broad menu and a kitschy ambiance.
 The tough-to-find Sub 13 lounge is our pick for amazing cocktails and first-rate mixology.

 Play mini golf in Royal Victoria Park